Sprawl II (Mountains Beyond Mountains)

 "Sprawl II (Mountains Beyond Mountains)" (also known simply as "Sprawl II") is a song by Canadian indie rock band Arcade Fire.
 It was released as the sixth and final single from their third studio album, The Suburbs, on April 21, 2012.
 Two music videos were released for the song, one "traditional" and one interactive, both of which were released on December 13, 2011.

 Composition

 "Sprawl II" is a synthpop song.
-It features vocals delivered by Arcade Fire band member Régine Chassagne and was primarily inspired by the 2003 Tracy Kidder book Mountains Beyond Mountains.
+It features vocals delivered by Arcade Fire band member Régine Chassagne and was primarily inspired by the 2003 Tracy Kidder book, Mountains Beyond Mountains.

 Release

-"Sprawl II" was released as a 12-inch single on April 21, 2012 as part of Record Store Day 2012.
+A remix of "Sprawl II" by the Belgian electronic band Soulwax was previewed on BBC Radio 1 on March 20, 2012.
+Later that year, the song was released as a 12-inch single on April 21 as part of Record Store Day 2012.
 A remixed version of the song appears as the A-side, with a remixed version of another track from The Suburbs, "Ready to Start", as the B-side.
 Both remixes were done by Canadian music producer Damian Taylor.

+Critical reception

+Pitchfork awarded "Sprawl II" the designation of Best New Track, with critic Larry Fitzmaurice calling the disco production "a glorious change-up for the band and its fans".
+In a retrospective analysis, Jim Beviglia of American Songwriter called the song a "rousing anthem" and one of The Suburb's "finest moments".
+In best songs of the decade rankings, "Sprawl II" was ranked number 74 by Uproxx, number 50 by Pitchfork, and number 20 by NME.